ecmwf/ecflow/docs/ug/user_manual/ecflow_server/security/open_ssl.rst

    .. warning::

-      Although it was previously suggested to use 1024 bit RSA keys, when using OpenSSL 1.1.1 these keys are regarded as unsecure and therefore are automatically rejected.
+      Although it was previously suggested to use 1024 bit RSA keys, when using OpenSSL with TLS Security Level set to 2 (typical of recent OSes) these keys are regarded as unsecure and therefore are automatically rejected.

       The use of 2048 bit RSA keys is *strongly* recommended.

 -  If you want additional security.
 Create a file called